STAMP-project/evosuite-model-seeding-tutorial/README.md

-# EvoSuite Behavioral Models Seeding Tutorial
+# EvoSuite-RAMP Tutorial

-Welcome to this tutorial on behavioral model seeding for [EvoSuite](http://www.evosuite.org)!
+Welcome to this tutorial on behavioral model seeding with RAMP!

 ## Introduction to Behavioral Models Seeding